 Conclusion

-So, next time The Hundred rolls around, grab a ticket, stream a game, or just check out the highlights.
-You might just fall in love with cricket all over again—or for the first time.
+So, when The Hundred returns, buy a ticket, catch a live stream, or watch the highlights.
+You might just rediscover your love for cricketor discover it for the very first time.